Belfast Cathedral is fortunate in having one of the finest organs in Northern Ireland.

 It was originally built in 1907 by the world famous firm of Harrison & Harrison from Durham.
 During building work in the cathedral between 1968 and 1975, the organ was removed to the Harrison & Harrison factory, where it was renovated and enlarged, before being installed in a new position in the newly built South Transept.
 The organ is currently looked after by the Wells-Kennedy Partnership.

 In 2013, in recognition of Ian Barber’s 30 years as Organist of the cathedral, a continuo organ was purchased from Wells-Kennedy.
-Now known as the Barber Organ, this instrument plays an important part in the musical life of the cathedral and is used weekly for services and concerts.
+Now known as the Barber Organ, this instrument plays an important part in the musical life of the cathedral and is used regularly for services and concerts.